YA9/complexity-project-2/reports/final_report.md

 ![Examples](../images/sample_art.PNG)
 Figure 1: an example representing images and their conversions to string art. [[1]](#link1)

-This paper explore the extension of string art, which is normally done with only black string, into color.
-This has two benefits: the first benefit would be novelty and different aesthetic.
+This paper explores the extension of string art, which is normally done with only black string, into color.
+This has two benefits: the first benefit would be novelty and a different aesthetic.
 The second is more retention of detail, at least in theory.
 Higher retention of detail would come from the fact that we can now overlay strings with different colors and hide their artifacts while simultaneously adding detail in that new color.
 Overall, the methods used in this paper to achieve colored string art were successful in retaining more information from the image than a replication of the reference paper.

 <!-- There are many ways to optimize the placement of the strings, however, the most common one that will likely be used in this paper is an iterative greedy algorithm.
 This method starts at a random pin and chooses the darkest path in the image to follow and places a string, then moves to the end of the string.